CES 2021: what to expect from the first all-digital CES in January

-Continuing this year's theme of nonconformity, the world's biggest annual consumer electronics show will be a markedly different affair next January.
+Continuing this year's theme of nonconformity, the world's biggest annual consumer electronics show will be a markedly different affair in January.

-Rather than taking over Las Vegas for several days in the new year, CES 2021 – the 51st edition of the event – will be an all-digital experience for the first time, with companies sharing their latest and greatest innovations online via the organiser's media hub as opposed to physically in the Las Vegas Conventional Center.
+Rather than taking over Las Vegas for several days in the new year, CES 2021 – the 51st edition of the event – will be an all-digital experience for the first time.
+Companies will be sharing their latest and greatest innovations online via the organiser's media hub, as opposed to at a physical event in the Las Vegas Conventional Center.

 So what can you expect (other than tip-top reporting from a fresh-faced, jet-lag-free What Hi-Fi? team)?
 Here are the CES 2021 dates, participating brands and our expectations of what new products to expect...